SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-10-13-straud-tangental.md

 > YOU SAW WHAT THE MASTER WROTE ON THE BOARDS.

-> HE INTENDS TO RETURN THE GIRL TO McCOY.
+> HE INTENDS TO RETURN THE GIRL TO TRELAINE.

 ### AVAEL ###